JoshuaQSH/ops-mini-tuner/README.md

 /workspace/OPS/
 |-/workspace/OPS/apps/
 |-/workspace/OPS/apps/c/
-|-/workspace/OPS/apps/c/...(all the top directories for OPS running examples)
+|-/workspace/OPS/apps/c/...# (all the top directories for OPS running examples)

 /workspace/OPS-INSTALL
 ```

-This `ops-mini-tunner` should be put right under the `/workspace/OPS/apps/c` (should be fine if you want it to lie on somewhere else)
+This `ops-mini-tuner` should be put right under the `/workspace/OPS/apps/c` (should be fine if you want it to lie somewhere else)

 ## How to run